-For micro-generators on a 200-amp service or less, we recommend not requiring proof for future energy use, and instead enabling unrestricted self supply and export.
+For micro-generators on a 200-amp service or less, you should not require proof for future energy use, and instead enable unrestricted self supply and export.

 Micro-generators on a service over 200 amps should be able to provide data consistent with proof of purchase (e.g., bill of sale, paid invoice, order confirmation, registration, contract deposit for larger renovations, or issued permits, etc.).
-This should apply to items such as electric vehicles, charging stations, heat pumps, AC units, electric stoves, and other energy-intensive devices.
+This should apply to items such as electric vehicles, charging stations, heat pumps, air conditioning units, electric stoves, and other energy-intensive devices.
 Currently, in some jurisdictions, the utilities are requiring more proof than is reasonable/manageable (e.g., insurance or registration of an EV in addition to a bill of sale).